ringcentral/engage-voice-api-docs/docs/dialing/activecalls/index.md

 # Engage Voice Active Call APIs

+Active Call APIs allow you to programmatically manage agents' active calls.
+This includes a capability to make a new call programatically. read agents' active call data and .
+Active calls can be read based on a category called "Product".

 Managing agents and automatically syncing them with your user management tools can be automated via the API.
 This article covers the basics of creating, reading, updating deleting Agents.